Antonov An-225 Mriya: Operational history

 The Antonov An-225 Mriya was originally operated between 1988 and 1991 as the prime method of transporting Buran-class orbiters for the Soviet space program.
+Its first pilot was Oleksandr Halunenko, who continued flying it until 2004.
 "Antonov Airlines" was concurrently founded in 1989 after it was set up as a holding company by the Antonov Design Bureau as a heavy airlift shipping corporation.
 This company was to be based in Kyiv, Ukraine, and operate from London Luton Airport in partnership with Air Foyle HeavyLift.
 While operations began with a fleet of four An-124-100s and three Antonov An-12s, the need for aircraft larger than the An-124 became apparent by the late 1990s.

-By this time, the Soviet Union was no longer in existence and the Buran programme had been terminated; consequentially, the sole completed An-225 was left unused and without a purpose.
+By this time, the Soviet Union was no longer in existence and the Buran program had been terminated; consequently, the sole completed An-225 was left unused and without a purpose.
 As early as 1990, Antonov officials were openly speaking on their ambitions for the aircraft to enter commercial use.
 Despite this, in 1994, it was decided to put the An-225 into long-term storage.
 During this time, all six of its engines were removed for use on various An-124s, while the second uncompleted An-225 airframe was also stored.
-As the 1990s progressed, it became clear that there was sufficient demand for a cargoliner even bigger than the An-124.
+As the 1990s progressed, it became clear that there was sufficient demand for a cargo liner even bigger than the An-124.
 Accordingly, it was decided that the first An-225 would be restored.

 The aircraft was re-engined, received modifications to modernise and better adapt it to heavy cargo transport operations, and placed back in service under the management of Antonov Airlines.
 It became the workhorse of the Antonov Airlines fleet, transporting objects once thought impossible to move by air, such as 130-ton generators, wind turbine blades, and even diesel locomotives.
 It also became an asset to international relief organizations for its ability to quickly transport huge quantities of emergency supplies during multiple disaster-relief operations.